+Notes:

-The seasonal Steady State Cases will be Security Constrained Economically Dispatched (SCED) using NERC and ERCOT contingencies for which non-consequential load loss is generally not allowed while monitoring Rate A (pre-contingency) and Rate B (post-contingency) for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.
+Steady State Cases that are Security Constrained Economically Dispatched (SCED) using NERC and ERCOT contingencies for which non-consequential load loss is generally not allowed while monitoring Rate A (pre-contingency) and Rate B (post-contingency) for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.

-ltThe long-term summer peak Steady State Cases will be economically dispatched with an attempt to prevent Rate A overloads for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.
-The long-term minimum and high-wind low-load (HWLL) base cases are not economically dispatched.
+The Steady State Cases that are economically dispatched with an attempt to prevent Rate A overloads for all transmission lines greater than 60 kV and transformers with the low side greater than 60 kV.

+Not Economically Dispatched

 The HWLL case build process is as follows: